danyu1/GameDesign/README.md

 ## Introduction 🎮:

 Even to this day classics like connect 4, tic-tac-toe, and pong are played as a quick and simple pass time either in between study sessions or even in class.
 "X" aims to provide a refreshing take on classic games that provided entertainment to all of us in our previous years and presumably in our years to come.
 With the hopes of providing a new layer of depth to your favorite games, users will become more hooked than ever before.

--pong 2.0
-**power ups, leaderboards, ...**
--connect x
-**increase board size, point system, power ups** -reverse tower defnense
+- **Pong 2.0**

+  - _Description:_ A modernized version of the classic Pong game with added features such as power-ups, leaderboards, and more.

+- **Connect X**

+  - _Description:_ A variation of the classic Connect Four game with an increased board size, a point system, and various power-ups to make it more challenging and exciting.

+- **Reverse Tower Defense**

-**Invert genre by allowing players to control the waves of enemies and attempt to defeat the player's defensive structures in creative ways.**
+  - _Description:_ Invert the tower defense genre by allowing players to control waves of enemies and challenge them to defeat the player's defensive structures in creative and strategic ways.

--recursive tic-tac-toe "Tic-Tac-2"
-**Tic-tac-toe isnide of tic-tac-toe**
+- **Recursive Tic-Tac-Toe "Tic-Tac-2"**
+  - _Description:_ A unique twist on Tic-Tac-Toe, where players play Tic-Tac-Toe games inside of other Tic-Tac-Toe games, creating a recursive and challenging experience.

 ## Value/Use 💡: